March 7, 2016

 Going Local: Explore the Waterfront Trails of the city, where locals walk, run and cycle along Lake Ontario, or peruse Harbourfront Centre and its offerings like the Power Plant Gallery, Bill Boyle Artport, WestJet Stage and Toronto Music Garden.
 Yonge-Dundas Square is home to regular free events, concerts and outdoor movie screenings.
 Alternatively, explore the city’s many cultures in Kensington Market’s shops and vintage boutiques, or go for a stroll and see a play by Shakespeare in High Park, Toronto’s largest city park.

 Where to break curfew: Queen Street West offers several nightlife options at live music venues such as The Horseshoe Tavern or The Rivoli for up and coming indie bands.
-There are also arthouse offerings at The Drake or The Gladstone, and on College Street The Mod Club offers an endless schedule of well-known local and international bands.
-Those is need of a late night meal can find plenty of options at the city’s Chinatown on Spadina Avenue, which stays open until 4am.
+There are also arthouse offerings at The Drake or The Gladstone, Those in need of a late-night meal can find plenty of options at the city’s Chinatown on Spadina Avenue, which stays open until 4am.

 Our partnership with Delta connects you to and from a range of destinations across the United States and Canada, making it easier to book your business trip to Toronto.